 BSc (Hons.)
 PgDip MCSP MMACP

-Phil holds membership of the Musculoskeletal Association of Chartered Physiotherapists (MACP) having completed a post graduate diploma in manual therapy at Coventry University in 2011 where he acts as a visiting lecturer on both the BSc and MSc programmes.
+Phil holds membership of the Musculoskeletal Association of Chartered Physiotherapists (MACP) having completed an MSc in manual therapy at Coventry University where he acts as a visiting lecturer on both the BSc and MSc programmes.